bonitasoft/bonita-doc/md/admin-application-resources-list.md

 # Resources list in the Bonita Administrator Application

-This page defines the term "Resources" and explains what a user with the _Administrator_ profile in the Bonita Living Application can see and do about resources.
+This page defines the term "Resources" and explains what a user with the _Administrator_ profile can see and do about resources in [Bonita Administrator Application](admin-application-overview).

 _Administrators_ can view a list of the resources filtered by type, search a resource by its name, install new resources, update existing resources, or delete resources.